 Before we share all the exciting things to come, we must first talk about closures and changes you can expect to find currently or in the very soon.
 As part of any major redevelopment, change is necessary to bring the great things that are to come!

 - On September 8, 2019, The Fountains of Nations, Colortopia, Innoventions East, Nanooze Break, Club Cool, and Fountain View (Starbucks) closed.
 Club Cool will reopen in a new capacity at a future merchandise location.
-Starbucks will also reopen this winter at a different location.
+Starbucks has reopened at a location near World Showcase.

 - IllumiNations: Reflections of Earth’s last show was September 30, 2019.